 Since each subset is constructed in a greedy manner, it is possible that there remain some sensors in S that do not belong to any constructed subsets.
-To make the best use of all these sensor nodes, these nodes are put back to existing subsets.
-The subset which has the maximum SVD ratio has the priority to first choose the remaining nodes.
-Assume the subset is Vj, any remaining sensors which are directly connected with Vj are candidates for Vj and from which, one whose participation can minimize the decrease of the SVD ratio of Vj is chosen and added into Vj.
-The SVD ratios of all the subsets are then re-evaluated and the process is re-iterated until no remaining sensor nodes can be utilized.
+To make the best use of all these sensor nodes, they are put back to existing subsets.
+The subset which has the maximum condition number has the priority to first choose the remaining nodes.
+Assume the subset is Vj, any remaining sensors which are directly connected with Vj are candidates for Vj and from which, one whose participation can minimize the decrease of the condition number of Vj is chosen and added into Vj.
+The condition numbers of all the subsets are then re-evaluated and the process is re-iterated until no remaining sensor nodes can be utilized.
 Using this procedure, a balanced improvement among all subsets can be obtained using the remaining sensor nodes.